Joe Bonamassa: 2000–2019

 Bonamassa's album Different Shades of Blue is his first solo studio album since So, It's Like That to showcase only original songs (with the exception of a brief instrumental Jimi Hendrix cover).
 Bonamassa wrote the album in Nashville with three songwriters: Jonathan Cain of Journey, James House (known for his work with Diamond Rio), Dwight Yoakam, Martina McBride and Jerry Flowers (who has written for Keith Urban).
 Bonamassa sought to create serious blues rock in the project, instead of three-minute radio hits.
 The album was recorded at a music studio in the Palms Hotel in Las Vegas.
 The album charted at No. 8 on the Billboard 200, No. 1 on the blues chart, and No. 1 on the indie chart.

 In May 2015, Bonamassa won a Blues Music Award in the Instrumentalist – Guitar category.
-In April 2018, Bonamassa's signature amplifier, the ‘59 Twin-Amp JB Edition, was released by Fender.
+In April 2018, Bonamassa's signature amplifier, the '59 Twin-Amp JB Edition, was released by Fender.
 On June 27, 2018, Bonamassa premiered at the Grand Ole Opry.
 He made a guest appearance after being introduced by Chase Bryant, and playing along with him in his final song of the set, "I Need a Cold Beer".

 2020–present

-Bonamassa released the live album and film, Now Serving: Royal Tea Live from the Ryman, on June 11, 2021.
-It was from his one-night-only concert, at the historic Ryman Auditorium in Nashville, Tennessee on September 20, 2020.
+In October 2020, Bonamassa released the No. 1 blues album Royal Tea.
+On June 11, 2021, the live album and film Now Serving: Royal Tea Live from the Ryman was released.
+It was from his one-night-only concert, at the historic Ryman Auditorium in Nashville, Tennessee, on September 20, 2020.
 The show was live-streamed at the time, and raised $32,000 for Bonamassa's Fueling Musicians program, which had been helping financially struggling musicians during the COVID-19 pandemic.

 On November 21, 2022, Bonamassa announced in a since-deleted post on Instagram that he would no longer use social media, fearing that he would "be provoked one day into saying something I might regret.”
 He had replied to a trolling post harshly a few days prior.
 He stated that future Instagram posts would not be made by him.
 By January 2, 2023, he had returned to Instagram and stated he would check back in periodically.

+Additional studio and live albums released during this period include: Time Clocks (2021), Blues Deluxe Vol. 2 (2023), Tales of Time (2023), Live at the Hollywood Bowl (2024) and Breakthrough (2025).
+All of these albums reached No. 1 on the Billboard Top Blues Albums chart.
+Bonamassa also collaborated on the No. 1 blues album B.B.
+King's Blues Summit 100, released via KTBA Records on February 6, 2026.